 Honey Butter Chips is a honey-flavored buttery potato chip with a balance of sweet and salty.
 It was first manufactured in Japan by Haitai-Calbee and became available in Korea in 2014.
 From then, Honey Butter Chips quickly gained popularity in the Korean market and started a trend called the Honey-Butter craze which further escalated, leading to a shortage as K-pop idols endorsed the product and appeared in a number of K-dramas.

-Bibigo Seaweed (Bibigo Gim) is a lineup of crispy dried seaweed, made with clean and healthy ingredients that are low in calories, gluten-free, saturated fat-free, cholesterol-free, coloring and additive-free.
-Despite its crispiness, these savory snacks have a tenderness that gives way to a burst of rich flavor and taste.
+Bibigo Seaweed (Bibigo Gim) is a lineup of crispy dried seaweed, made with clean and healthy ingredients that are low in calories, gluten-free, saturated fat-free, cholesterol-free, coloring, and additive-free.
+Despite their crispiness, these savory snacks have a tenderness that gives way to a burst of rich flavor and taste.

 Bibigo Gim’s lineup includes fire-grilled gim, gim snack, and gimjaban, which is flavored with Korean soy sauce and roasted twice for extra crispiness.
 The product’s local gim (also spelled “kim”) is made with 100% Korean ingredients and roasted with sesame oil.
 You can enjoy a pack of gim as a side dish or you can use it to prepare meals such as gimbap, gim salad, etc.